Fupete/lets-do-some-3d/README.md

 -----

-_I know, I am really a beginner, but continuing to learn new things is a way to nirvana these days :-)_
+_I know, I am still a beginner with tools like webgl, three js, blender... and that's what I love about it: continuing to learn new things is a way to nirvana these days :-)_

 ## 2020
 _Right now_

 **[project-lazarus &rarr;](./project-lazarus)**

-_Work in progress... still a lot to do!_
+_Work in progress... still a lot to do!_ My 1st low-poly robot in blender.
+I'm currently trying to make it walk, run, dance... will follow the attempt of controlling it in three.js.
+Let's see.
+I will keep u posted, take care, stay safe, cultivate freedom and imagination.

 ![thumb](./project-lazarus/project-lazarus.png)